 – ALT+T —> shows/hides the one click trading interface

 – F4 —> open MetaEditor

 – F8 —> open the ‘chart properties’ window

 – F9 —> open the ‘new order’ window

 – F10 —> open the ‘pop-up prices’ window

 – F11 —> enable/disable full screen mode for the active chart

 To add other hotkeys (for instance to custom indicators, scripts or expert advisors) go to the Navigator Window (CTRL+N), open one of the three folders and right-click one of components (for instance Indicators->ATR).
 A pop-up menu will appear with the option to ‘set hotkey’.

-You can trade using an MT4 trading platform InterTrader.
+You can trade using an MT4 or MT5 trading platform at Pepperstone.

 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 78.6% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.